shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 Complete list of Features of NeuronRain (Research and Enterprise) are detailed in: https://github.com/shrinivaasanka/Krishna_iResearch_DoxygenDocs/blob/master/ProductOwnerProfile_With_FunctionalityDescription.pdf

+Previous system calls and drivers do not have internal mutexes and synchronization is left to the userspace.
+Quoting Commit Notes from hash https://github.com/shrinivaasanka/virgo64-linux-github-code/commit/ad59cbb0bec23ced72109f8c5a63338d1fd84beb :
+"...
+Note on concurrency: Presently mutexing within system calls have been commented because in past linux versions mutexing within kernel was causing strange panic issues.
+As a design choice and feature-stability tradeoff (stability is more important than introducing additional code) mutexing has been lifted up to userspace.
+It is upto the user applications invoking the system calls to synchronize multiple user threads invoking VIRGO64 system calls i.e VIRGO64 system calls are not re-entrant.
+This would allow just one kernel thread (mapped 1:1 to a user thread) to execute in kernel space.
+Mostly this is relevant only to kmemcache system calls which have global in-kernel-memory address translation tables and next_id variable.
+VIRGO clone/filesystem calls do not have global in-kernel-memory datastructures. ..."

 NeuronRain - Architecture Diagrams:
 -----------------------------------
 .. image:: NeuronRainVIRGOArchitecture.jpg